MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-overview.md

 ms.reviewer: v-brycho
 ---

-# Overview of authing a guide with the Dynamics 365 Guides PC app
+# Overview of authing a guide with the Dynamics 365 Guides PC appxxx

 You use the PC authoring app in [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] as the first step in the authoring process.